 City Park Concept Plan

-A planning exercise is underway to enhance City Park as a vibrant public space for the use and enjoyment of residents and visitors.
-The exercise will create a Development Plan for a unified vision and to help integrate the Park with Bernard Avenue, the new Downtown Pier and public marina, and Stuart Park.
-The Plan will guide infrastructure decisions in the Park and make recommendations for improvements in both the immediate future and over the next decade.
+A planning exercise is coming to a close to enhance City Park as a vibrant place for residents and visitors to enjoy.
+The exercise will create a concept plan for a unified vision and to help integrate the City's popular waterfront park with Bernard Avenue, the new Downtown Pier and public marina, and Stuart Park.
+The plan will guide infrastructure decisions and make recommendations for improvements in both the immediate future and over the next decade.

 Stay informed, e-Subscribe for updates regarding the Downtown and City Park Concept.

 The views expressed will be compiled and analyzed including the financial and technical considerations.
-A report will be presented to City Council Monday, January 20.
+An open house and a Report to City Council will be presented in the fall.

 Urban Design Planner